-The Housing Finance and Community Redevelopment Division has added air conditioning as an eligible project in its Minor Home Repair Program, to bring AC to more low- and moderate-income households.
-Special attention will be paid to the risks to frontline and low-/moderate-income communities, including flooding and urban heat, in the Resilience Plan.
+- •The Housing Finance and Community Redevelopment Division has added air conditioning as an eligible project in its Minor Home Repair Program to bring AC to more low-income households. - •Special attention will be paid to the risks of the low-income and disadvantaged communities (LIDAC), including flooding and urban heat, in the Resilience Plan.